asgardphp/docs/framework-modules.md

 * app/: including bundles (moved to the application app/ folder)
 * tests/: including test files (moved to the application tests/ folder)
 * migrations/: including migration files (moved to the application migrations/ folder).
-[Do not forget the migrations.json file]().
+[Do not forget the migrations.json file](docs/migration).
 * config/: including configuration files (moved to the application config/ folder)
 * web/: including web assets (moved to the application web/ folder)
 * asgard.json: detailed below
 * composer.json: detailed below

+As indicated next to them, these files are published in your application upon installation.

 ###asgard.json
 asgard.json contains the module name: